 at up to $1000 but only where they decide:

 If it is the CEO which has the interest relating to a gift, and the gift is valued at up to $1000, the council can allow the CEO to provide advice or a report, if they believe the nature of the interest is unlikely to influence the CEO.
 If the council

-decides that the interest is not trivial or insignificant and could be perceived to influence, the council can request that the report is provided direct to them by another member of staff or by an independent contractor.
+decides that the interest is not trivial or insignificant and could be perceived to influence, the CEO should make arrangements for another employee to provide the advice or report.

-The decisions and the council’s reasons for making that decision must be recorded in the minutes of the meeting.
+The decisions to permit participation and the council’s reasons for making that decision must be recorded in the minutes of the meeting.

 For an interest created by a gift(s) over $1000 in a twelve-month period, only the Minister can make a decision to allow participation or the provision of advice or a report.

 The Minister can only decide to allow a council member to participate if:

 The Minister may also allow a CEO to provide advice or a report, if the Minister is of the opinion the interest is unlikely to influence the CEO in the provision of the advice or report.
 An application for the CEO to provide advice or report must be made

 An application made to the Minister must include: the nature of the interest and any other information required by the Minister to enable the Minister to make a decision.

 If the Minister allows a council member to participate or the CEO to provide advice or report, the Minister’s decision and the reasons for it must be recorded in the minutes when the matter is considered by council.